atyryshkina/algorithm-performance-analysis/README.md

 of complex algorithms as was seen by Hutter et al.
 3. Discuss the benefits and drawbacks of using a quantile random forest for creating runtime prediction confidence intervals.
-4. Present an alternative approach for choosing a walltime for complex algorithms with the use of
-5. Consider the applicability of runtime and memory use prediction for tools run on Galaxy servers with different hardware. a random forest classifier.
+5. Consider the applicability of runtime and memory use prediction for tools run on Galaxy servers with different hardware.

 Studying the Galaxy Project dataset reveals that there may be room to fine tune the resource allocation.
-The ability to determine appropriate walltimes and RAM allowance will save server resources from jobs that result in errors undetected by the server — such as jobs that fall into infinite loops.
-Once freed, these resources can then be used to run jobs in the queue without the need to allocate additional hardware.
+The ability to determine appropriate walltimes and RAM allowance will save server resources from jobs that result in errors undetected by the server.
+Once freed, these resources can then be used to reduce queue wait times and increase volume of jobs processed by the server.

 ## Table of Contents